a63976659/ComfyUI-Yedp-Action-Director/README.md

 ### **2\.
 Character Management**

 * Click **\+ Add Char** to spawn a new character into the scene.
-* Select a character from the list and use the **Gizmo Tools** (Move, Rotate, Scale) to place them in the 3D viewport.
+* Select a character from the list and use the **Gizmo Tools** (Move, Rotate, Scale) to place them in the 3D viewport (MAKE SURE TO PRESS THE "DESELECT" ONCE YOU ARE DONE).
 * Assign an animation from the dropdown (automatically reads from your input/yedp_anims folder).
 * Toggle the **Loop** checkbox.
 The duration of the specific animation is displayed in frames (e.g., 52f).